PosInformatique/PosInformatique.Azure.Communication.UI.Blazor/docs/Components/CallComposite.md

 ### Gets available cameras
 To retrieve the list of available camera call the `QueryCamerasAsync()` method.

+### Gets available microphones / speakers
+To retrieve the list of available microphones call the `QueryMicrophonesAsync()` method.

+To retrieve the list of available speakers call the `QuerySpeakersAsync()` method.

 ### Events
 You can subsribe to the following asynchronous events using a standard delegate method:
 - `OnCallEnded`: Occurs then the call is ended.